COVID-19 Vaccine Booster Information

-UMass Dartmouth is excited to have all students, faculty, and staff back on campus.
-As always, we will continue to follow safety guidelines and monitor and adjust to evolving public health conditions.
+UMass Dartmouth is excited to have all students, faculty, and staff on campus.
+As always, the University will continue to follow safety guidelines and monitor and adjust to evolving public health conditions.
 Please review our Frequently Asked Questions to help keep our campus community healthy and safe.
 Have more questions?
-Send them to email@example.com.
+Send them to firstname.lastname@example.org.

 Positive Tests & Potential Exposure